apache/paimon/flink-table-store-benchmark/README.md

 * Query Throughput (row/s): Number of rows read from the sink per second.

 ## How to Add New Queries
-Just add your query to `flink-table-store-benchmark/queries` as a SQL script.
+1. Add your query to `flink-table-store-benchmark/queries` as a SQL script.
+2. Modify `flink-table-store-benchmark/queries/queries.yaml` to set the properties of this test.
+Supported properties are:
+  * `bounded`: If this test is bounded.
+If this is a bounded test then test results will be reported after the job is completed; otherwise results will be reported after `benchmark.metric.monitor.duration`.

 Note that each query must contain a `-- __SINK_DDL_BEGIN__` and `-- __SINK_DDL_END__` so that this DDL can be used for both write and read tests.
 See existing queries for detail.

 ## How to Add New Sinks
-Just add your sink to `flink-table-store-benchmark/sinks` as a SQL script.
-This SQL script should only contain the `WITH` options of that sink.
+Just add your sink to `flink-table-store-benchmark/sinks` as a yaml file, which supports the following properties:
+  * `before`: A SQL script which is appended before each test.
+This property is useful if your sink needs initialization (for example if your sink needs a special catalog).
+  * `sink-name`: Name of the sink table.
+This property will replace the `${SINK_NAME}` in each query.
+  * `sink-properties`: The `WITH` option of the sink.
+This property will replace the `${DDL_TEMPLATE}` in each query.

 See existing sinks for detail.